 Remember, the goal is to shift from merely being passive ‘consumers’ or ‘observers’ of digital media to becoming actively engaged and critically reflexive, producers of digital media.
 So try to have fun, experiment, fail, play around, observe what works and what doesn’t work for you.
 While you’re doing that playing around, reflect on ways you might use these tools to create knowledge that measures and resists inequality, as well as what the limitations of each might be.

 Groups are often a good way to learn, collaborate and share when creating knowledge.
 You may want to join up with others who are interested in learning a particular technology, such as podcasting.
 Or, you may want to connect with those who share an interest in a common research methodology, such as oral history and want to explore with others what are the best ways to digitize those.
-You may want to group with people who share a common subject interest, such as parent-teacher-education activism in East Harlem.
-Anyone who is registered for #InQ13 can form cooperative groups with others here.

 1. Animation (#animate)

 One of the easiest ways to get started creating digital media is by making a short animation.
 Xtranormal is an application that will let you make short, animated movies, and the only skill you need is being able to type.
 Really, this amazing little app does everything for you.
 It asks to you to choose from a series of templates, pick your characters, and script the dialogue.
 Your animation can be easily be uploaded and shared on the course blog.